qweasd1/hanbao/design.md

     * [TODO]
         * what happened if error is string? // can't set plugin on it
         * [done] what if throw exception? (we need to try catch the run)

+* plugin loading
+    * the workingDir must be set on hanbao (used to resolve user defined plugins )
+    * plugin loading type
+        * single string
+            * relative path: load plugin from "workingDir/relativepath"
+            * npm module name: load plugin from npm module
+        * array
+            * flatten the array and load inner plugins
+        * object ( {plugin:createPlugin(options) or string, options:obj}) // this actually pass the factory for plugin
+            * call the plugin factory with options you provide
 ### Plugin model
 * function
 * info